 - Are campus residence halls being cleaned and disinfected prior to the return of students to campus?

 - Housekeeping Services will clean and disinfect all University residence halls and apartments prior to student move-in in accordance with CDC and Environment, Health and Safety guidelines.

 - What steps are Facilities Services taking for reopening campus buildings?

 - Building Services staff have been changing filters and performing preventive maintenance on building HVAC systems, including assessment of building ventilation systems for proper operation.
 Building plumbing systems are also being flushed to remove stagnant or standing water.

 - Can departments continue to place standard work orders and maintenance requests?

 - Departments can submit work orders and maintenance requests by calling Facilities Customer Service at 962-3456 or submitting an online Service Request.
 Response times will vary and may be extended due to reduced Facilities staffing and operations.

 - Can Community Protective Equipment, or CPE, be placed in campus recycling collection containers?

-- CPE, including face masks and gloves, should be disposed of in designated collection containers that will be available across campus.
-CPE should NOT be placed in campus recycling bins.
+- CPE, including face masks and gloves, is not recyclable and should be disposed of in campus trash collection containers.